AidanFarhi/travlr/README.md

 - Why did the backend use a NoSQL MongoDB database?

 MongoDB was chosen as the database for the application.
-Some of the highlights of MongoDB are its flexable schema, horizontal scalability, and available ODMs like Mongoose.
+Some of the highlights of MongoDB are its flexible schema, horizontal scalability, and available ODMs like Mongoose.
 Its document-oriented data format is also almost identical to JSON, which is the primary data serialization format of most REST APIs.

 ## Functionality